yashasvini121/social-media-backend/readme.md

-# ✨Social Media Platform Backend
+# ✨Social Media Platform Backend:-

 ## Setup Instructions for Linux
 ### Follow the given step for setting up for the project for linux: